JoANeS86/JoANeS86/README.md

 # 😎 Me

-Hi, this is Joan, I'm a Data Manager who has been working for different companies during the last years, covering tasks like Data Integration, Data Quality, Reporting or Processes Development.
+Hi, this is Joan, I'm a Data Anlyst who has been working for different companies during the last years, covering tasks like Data Integration, Data Quality, Reporting or Processes Development.

 # 🚴‍♂️ Bonus